uwescience/hsistem-cloud101/_episodes/02-consoles.md

 Once you are logged on the the console, on the right top hand corner next to your IAM username you will see a region.
 Please make sure that US-East(Ohio) is selected from the drop down menu.
-We will be solely using the Ohio region for Neurohackweek cloud work.
+We will be solely using the Ohio region for this tutorial cloud work.

 Under Build a Solution, select Launch A Virtual Machine